Delayed Treatment Could Make PTSD Symptoms Permanent

 What is Delayed-Onset PTSD?

-Post-traumatic stress disorder is a mental condition that sometimes emerges in the aftermath of being faced with a life-threatening situation.
-This can happen in civilian life, like after a car accident or natural disaster, so it is no surprise that veterans returning from combat duty often develop PTSD after their exposure to explosions, terrorist attacks, and other life-threatening events.
+Post-traumatic stress disorder is a mental condition that sometimes emerges in the aftermath of facing a life-threatening situation.
+This can happen in civilian life, like after a car accident or natural disaster.
+It is no surprise that veterans returning from combat duty often develop PTSD after exposure to explosions, terrorist attacks, and other life-threatening events.

 Although symptoms of PTSD often occur shortly after the traumatic event, sometimes they appear significantly later.
 Delayed-onset PTSD refers to this type of delayed response to traumatic stress.

-For some, however, symptoms of PTSD either don’t seem to be present (or don’t seem serious enough to cause concern) for a long while, perhaps even years.
+For some, however, symptoms of PTSD either don’t seem to be present (or don’t seem severe enough to cause concern) for a long while, perhaps even years.
 This could be delayed-onset PTSD.

 Importance of PTSD Treatment

-Every veteran and their families should be aware of the common symptoms of PTSD.
+Every veteran and their family should be aware of the common symptoms of PTSD.

 Here are a few common symptoms of PTSD in veterans: